HArt11/Hart-Botanics/README.md

 * [Bing Image Creator](https://www.bing.com/create) was used to create the artwork.
 * [Font Awesome](https://fontawesome.com/) was used for the icons.
 * [Amazon Web Services](https://aws.amazon.com/) was used to host the images for the Heroku-hosted site.
-* [Favicon Generator](https://favicon.io/favicon-converter/) was used to use convert my favicon design into something useable.

 ---